maumcl/project-batch-processing/README.md

 ## Steps in the Project

 ### 1. Download and Upload Uber Taxi Dataset
 The project starts with downloading the Uber Taxi Yellow dataset and uploading it to Google Cloud Storage after initial processing with PySpark.
-This step ensures the data is clean and ready for further transformations.
+This step ensures the data is clean and ready for further transformations - of course, picking the columns we may use during our analysis.

 ### 2. Extract Cleaned Data
 Extract the cleaned Parquet files from Google Cloud Storage to a local directory for further processing.